2020 Michigan House of Representatives election

-An election was held on November 3, 2020, to elect all 110 members to Michigan's House of Representatives.
-The election coincided with elections for other offices, including U.S. President, U.S. Senate, and U.S. House of Representatives.
-Michigan Republican Party retained control of the chamber.
+An election was held on November 3, 2020, to elect all 110 members of Michigan's House of Representatives.

+The election was held alongside numerous other state and federal elections, and saw the Republican Party retain control of the chamber.

 Background

 In the 2018 Michigan House of Representatives election, the Michigan Republican Party narrowly retained their majority on the chamber.

 Despite the COVID-19 pandemic, elections proceeded as planned, though with a larger number of mail-in ballots than usual.

 In October 2020, The Washington Post identified this state election as one of eight whose outcomes could affect partisan balance during post-census redistricting.

 Term-limited members

 Under the Michigan Constitution, members of the state Senate can only serve two four-year terms, and members of the House of Representatives are limited to three two-year terms, some of the toughest term-limit laws in the country.